Civil Engineering

 Prerequisite: COET 131.
 Fundamentals of total quality management and construction inspection.
 (Formerly 2990:235)

-Prerequisite: MATH 153.
+Prerequisite: MATH 153, MATH 143, MATH 144, MATH 145 or higher math, or higher math placement.
 Laboratory testing of soils with emphasis on physical properties of soil.
 Laboratory and field procedures used for quality control.
 (Formerly 2990:237)

-Prerequisite: MATH 153.
+Prerequisite: MATH 153, MATH 143, MATH 144, MATH 145 or higher math, or higher math placement.
 Mix design of concrete.
 Laboratory testing of concrete containing ordinary Portland cement and pozzolanic admixtures.
 Experiments demonstrate physical properties as related to design and quality control.
 (Formerly 2990:238)

 This course provides an understanding of the impact of the mechanical behavior and engineering properties of soils and rock related to construction processes and methods.
 Topics include erosion control, laboratory test methods for engineering design, flood and mass wasting behavior, soil subsidence, and sustainability of engineered coastal structures.
 (Formerly 2990:239)

-Prerequisites: MATH 154 and COET 150.
+Prerequisites: [MATH 149 or MATH 154 or higher math, or placement in higher math] and COET 150.
 Quantity takeoffs in construction to include mass excavations, foundation systems, structural steel, residential construction, and various commercial construction methods.
 (Formerly 2990:245)

-Prerequisite: MATH 153.
+Prerequisite: MATH 153, MATH 143, MATH 144, MATH 145 or higher math, or higher math placement.
 The content includes study of the development of a site including surveying, excavation, soil treatment, heavy equipment requirements, storm water management, pavement design, and construction of roadways.
 (Formerly 2990:246)

 Prerequisite: COET 131.
 Students learn fundamental concepts for construction related to the residential building code.
 (Formerly 2990:254)